+China acquired four Sovremenny [Modern] class destroyers, the Hangzhou in 1999, the Fuzhou in 2000, the Taizhou in 2005 and the Ningbo in 2006, with the former two the 956E variation and the latter two the improved 956EM variation.
 Under a December 1996 agreement China purchased two Russian Sovremenny-class destroyers, each equipped with eight supersonic 3M-80E Moskit SS-N-22 SUNBURN (75/155nm range sea-skimming) and two SA-N-7 launchers.
 The Sovremenny class was constructed primarily for surface action operations, China will receive 50 Moskit missiles for the destroyers by mid-2000.
-The displacement of this class exceeds that of any other Chinese surface warship by roughly at least 50%, indicative of the overall improvement in combat potential.
+At the time, the displacement of this class exceeded that of any other Chinese surface warship by roughly at least 50%, indicative of the overall improvement in combat potential.
 The steam turbine used in the main engine of this class is suitable for extended high-speed voyages, and this class has very high endurance, three times China's Luda class and twice the Luhu class.

 Despite having less ASW capability than the Russian Udaloy-class, and less strike capability than the Slava-class, the Sovremenny-class provides China with a balanced platform that vastly exceeds the capabilities of domestic designs.
 The Luhu destroyer is the first Chinese naval system of indigenous design even approaching modern standards.
 But the decision to buy Sovremenny-class destroyers from Russia to accomplish the same functions is indicative of the problems confronting Chinese weapons designers.